-Students on the BSc (Hons) Forensic Psychology are encouraged to gain relevant work experience as they progress through their degree.
+Students on the BSc (Hons) Psychology with Child Development are encouraged to gain relevant work experience as they progress through their degree.

 The course includes a core, work-based learning module at level 5 (Work-based Learning in Psychology).
-A minimum of 30 hours work experience is included in the module's study hours.
+30 hours work experience is included in the module's study hours.
 Students are not assessed on their performance in the work place but on assessments that require them to reflect on the experience, make links to relevant psychology research and theory and to their own personal and professional development.